ARCHER2-HPC/archer2-fortran-intro/section4.01/README.md

 ```
 [character (len = 9) :: "Sunday", "Monday", "Tuesday", "Wednesday", ...]
 ```
-Here the type specfication is used to avoid ambiguity in how the list is to be interpreted.
+Here the type specification is used to avoid ambiguity in how the list is to be interpreted.

 Check you can make this adjustment to `example3.f90`.